 Craft Supplies:

-- anise stars or small cinnamon sticks
+- star anise or small cinnamon sticks

 - satin ribbon or velvet ribbon